DataEngMastero/100DaysOfPythonCode/README.md

     This program creates a simple calculator that performs addition, multiplication, subtraction and divison What I leaned - Functions with Outputs

-11. Blackjack : (Neet to complete) :
+11. Blackjack :
+    This program allows user to play games of Blackjack with Computer What I leaned - How to build a program from scratch

 12. Number Guessing :